ContinuingEdCourses.Net Courses for Mental Health Professionals

 William A. Eddy, LCSW, JD

 Mr. Eddy's articles have appeared in national law and counseling journals.
-He is the author of several books, including High Conflict People in Legal Disputes which uses case examples to explain the dynamics of four types of Personality Disorders that appear in legal disputes, It's All Your Fault! and Don't Alienate the Kids!
+He is the author of ten books, including High Conflict People in Legal Disputes, 2nd Edition, It's All Your Fault!, and Don't Alienate the Kids!

 Website: HighConflictInstitute.com